GlyphMods/wailt/CONTRIBUTING.md

 To contribute track information for a mod, open a pull request with the relevant data added to `tracks.json`, as described below.
-If you need help, ping Ginger (`gingershaped`) in the [Neoforge discord](https://discord.neoforged.net), or send them a DM.
+If you need help, ping Ginger (`gingershaped`) in the [Neoforge discord](https://discord.neoforged.net), or send her a DM.

 ## Structure of `tracks.json`